Quantization of intra- and inter-band Berry phases in the shift current: Theory of essentially noncentric insulators

-\emph{Proof that $RTP_v$ is integer-valued:} Stoke's theorem allows to equate $RTP_v{=}[Z_v(\pi/a)-Z_v(0)]/2\pi$, with $Z_n(k_x)$ the Berry-Zak phase acquired by parallel-transporting a Bloch state in band $n\in \{v,c\}$ over a $\bk$-loop with fixed $k_x$: \e{ Z_{n}(k_x)=\oint A_{nn}^y(k_x,k_y) dk_y, \la{definezakphase}} with $A_{nn}$ the intra-band Berry connection for the tight-binding eigenstate $\ket{u_{n\bk}}$.
-Denoting the parity (even vs odd) of a mirror-invariant Bloch state in band $n$ by $p(n,k_x)$, it follows from a known relation\cite{zak_berryphase} between the Berry-Zak phase and the positional center of Wannier orbitals that \e{ \text{for}\; k_x=0 \;\text{and} \;\frac{\pi}{a},\as \f{Z_n(k_x)}{2\pi} =_1 \f{y[\varphi_{p(n,k_x)}]}{b},\la{zakwannier}} with $=_1$ denoting an equality modulo one, and $y[\varphi_e]$ the y-positional center of the reflection-even basis Wannier orbital.
-The assumption of a single-site basis guarantees that $y[\varphi_{p(n,0)}]=_b y[\varphi_{p(n,\pi/a)}]$, implying that $Z_{n}(\pi/a){-}Z_n(0)$ can only be an integer multiple of $2\pi$, with this integer uniquely defined by insisting that the wave function is analytic over $BZ/2$.
-A representative, nontrivial example of the Berry-Zak phase is plotted in \fig{fig:zakphase}(a), with $Z_n(k_x)$ continuously increasing by $2\pi$ as $k_x$ is advanced from $0$ to $\pi/a$; the reflection symmetry guarantees\cite{Cohomological} that $Z_n$ reverts to its original value upon further advancing $k_x$ by $\pi/a$.
-Viewing $k_x$ as an adiabatic parameter, $Z_n(k_x)$ represents the pumping of one quantum of charge over half an adiabatic cycle, and a reverse pump over the next half.
-This may be called a \emph{reverting Thouless pump}, in contrast with the non-reverting pumps studied by Thouless.\cite{thouless_pump} (Reverting pumps have been previously studied in contexts unrelated to nonlinear optics.\cite{AA_teleportation,nelsonAA_multicellularity,nelsonAA_delicatetopology})\\
+\emph{Proof that $RTP_v$ is integer-valued:} Stoke's theorem allows to equate $RTP_v{=}[Z_{v,\pi/R_x}-Z_{v,0}]/2\pi$, with $Z_{b,k_x}$ the Berry-Zak phase acquired by parallel-transporting a Bloch state in band $b\in \{v,c\}$ over a $\bk$-loop with fixed $k_x$: \e{ Z_{b,k_x}=\oint A_{ybb(k_x,k_y)} dk_y, \la{definezakphase}} with $A_{bb\bk}$ the intra-band Berry connection for the tight-binding eigenstate $\ket{u_{b\bk}}$.
+Denoting the parity (even vs odd) of a mirror-invariant Bloch state in band $b$ by $p(b,k_x)$, it follows from a known relation\cite{zak_berryphase} between the Berry-Zak phase and the positional center of Wannier orbitals that \e{ \text{for}\; k_x=0 \;\text{and} \;\frac{\pi}{R_x},\as \f{Z_{b,k_x}}{2\pi} =_1 \f{y[\varphi_{p(b,k_x)}]}{R_y},\la{zakwannier}} with $=_1$ denoting an equality modulo one, and $y[\varphi_e]$ the y-positional center of the reflection-even basis Wannier orbital.
+The assumption of a single-site basis guarantees that $y[\varphi_{p(b,0)}]=_{R_y} y[\varphi_{p(b,\pi/R_x)}]$, implying that $Z_{b,\pi/R_x}{-}Z_{b,0}$ can only be an integer multiple of $2\pi$, with this integer uniquely defined by insisting that the wave function is analytic over $BZ/2$.
+A representative, nontrivial example of the Berry-Zak phase is plotted in \fig{fig:zakphase}(a), with $Z_{b,k_x}$ continuously increasing by $2\pi$ as $k_x$ is advanced from $0$ to $\pi/R_x$; the reflection symmetry guarantees\cite{Cohomological} that $Z_b$ reverts to its original value upon further advancing $k_x$ by $\pi/R_x$.
+Viewing $k_x$ as an adiabatic parameter, $Z_{b,k_x}$ represents the pumping of one quantum of charge over half an adiabatic cycle, and a reverse pump over the next half.
+This may be called a \emph{reverting Thouless pump},\footnote{Reverting pumps have been previously studied in contexts unrelated to nonlinear optics.\cite{AA_teleportation,nelsonAA_multicellularity,nelsonAA_delicatetopology}} in contrast with the non-reverting pumps studied by Thouless.\cite{thouless_pump} \\